peerlibrary/meteor-classy-test/README.md

 Tests can be specified in two ways:

  * A single test method as in the above examples.
 When such a test method finishes, the test is deemed complete and the respective tear down methods will run.
  * Test containing multiple steps where each step is only deemed complete after certain callbacks get called.
-This is similar to `testAsyncMulti` from `test-helpers` (actually `testAsyncMulti` is used in the background to make this work).
+This is similar to `testAsyncMulti` from `test-helpers`.

 In the second case, the test should not be defined as a method, but rather as an array of functions like in the following example: